johanhellsvik/introduction-to-pdc/README.md

 the PDC summer school, Introduction to PDC courses, and other KTH courses which use PDC resources.
 The presentation is currently in LaTeX using the beamer package.

+The project is licensed under the terms of the GNU Free Documentation License (GFDL).